Farancibiat/portafolio/README.md

 # Go visit the deployed site: [www.farancibiat.cl](http://www.farancibiat.cl).
 Everthing it's up to date, i've used the following stack:

--HTMl5, CSS3

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+##Languages/Frameworks
+- HTMl5, CSS3, Bootstrap, ReactJs, Nodejs.

+##Libraries:
+- React-router-dom, Formkik, Yup, Emailjs-com.

+##Host
+- Heroku

 ## Check my code

-If you want to check my code in your localhost, you can run the following code in th eproject directory:
+If you want to check my code in your localhost, you can run the following code in the project directory:

 ### `npm start`